 When I did my write up on Sydney’s best cake, cannoli – a traditional Sicilian sweet – should have featured.
-But my favourite cannoli were from Sulfaro in Haberfield, which unfortunately closed down.
+But my favourite cannoli were from Sulfaro in Haberfield, which unfortunately closed down (Update 2015: I hear Sulfaro has now re-opened but it is different owners and not the original cannoli!).
 So I thought I’d compare those from a few other Italian pasticcerie around town.
 Cannoli are a fried pastry filled with either ricotta, a vanilla crème patissiere or a chocolate custard.
 Traditionally the ricotta ones (my favourite and usually the only ones I will eat, whereas the husband goes for vanilla and the kids the chocolate) will contain chopped nuts or candied peel, and there’s also often a touch of alcohol.
 For a mere couple of dollars, these are a great little treat.
 Most places will make mini and larger size ones, and most don’t fill the casings until you order them, to prevent the pastry from going soggy.
 They are best eaten as soon as you can after the casings are filled with your desired flavour.

 On my little trip to the Inner West, where I go regularly to the Italian delicatessans, I tried those from Blue Star, Marineve, Dolcetti, and Tamborrino.
 Blue Star has been around for as long as I can remember.
 The wave of Italian migrants to Australia in the 50’s, 60’s and 70’s, among them my parents, would eventually change the face of dining in Australia.
 But back then, they struggled to find the food and products they were used to eating at home.